yume-chan/ya-webadb/libraries/adb/README.md

 #### `AdbCredentialStore`

 An interface to generate, store and iterate ADB private keys on each runtime.
-(Because Node.js and Browsers have different APIs to do this)
+(Because Node.js and Browsers have different APIs to do that)

-The `@yume-chan/adb-credential-web` package contains a `AdbWebCredentialStore` implementation using Web Crypto API for generating keys and Web Storage API for storing keys.
+The `@yume-chan/adb-credential-web` package contains a `AdbWebCredentialStore` implementation using Web Crypto API for generating keys and IndexedDB for storing keys.

 ##### `generateKey`